knowrahman/AWS-SAA-C02-Course/README.md

 Naming can be anything so long as it's not `AWS/service` such as `AWS/EC2`.
 This is used for all metric data of that service

+**Data point ** : the thing the cloud watch is recording.
+A unit of measure

 #### 1.2.9.2.
 Metric

 Time ordered set of data points such as: